raspberrypilearning/fish-food/en/step_1.md

 ## Introduction

-Train a machine learning model to recognise the voice commands for 'up', 'down', 'left', and 'right', and use them to control a fish in a fun game.
+Train a machine learning model to recognise voice commands 'up', 'down', 'left', and 'right', and use them to control a fish in a fun game.

 You will need a **microphone**.